 - a.
-BA may only use or disclose PHI for the following purposes: in the rendering of services as described in Appendix C of this document. - b.
+BA may only use or disclose PHI for the following purposes: - b.
 BA may use or disclose PHI as required by law. - c.
 BA agrees to make uses and disclosures and requests for PHI consistent with CE's minimum necessary policies and procedures. - d.
 BA may not use or disclose PHI in a manner that would violate Subpart E of 45 C.F.R.
-Part 164 if done by CE, except for the specific uses and disclosures set out below.
+Part 164 if done by CE, except for the specific uses and disclosures set out below. - e.

-- e.
 BA may disclose PHI for the proper management and administration of BA or to carry out the legal responsibilities of BA, provided the disclosures are required by law, or BA obtains reasonable assurances from the person to whom the information is disclosed that the information will remain confidential and used or further disclosed only as required by law or for the purposes for which it was disclosed to the person, and the person notified BA of any instances of which it is aware in which the confidentiality of the information has been breached. - f.
 BA may provide data aggregation services related to the health care operations of CE.